Live Pain-free With Physical Therapy for Your Knee

 - Electrical nerve or muscle stimulation

-You’ll work one on one with your physical therapist to come up with your treatment plan.
+Your first encounter with Therapy in Motion’s experts, you’ll work one on one with your assigned physical therapist to come up with your treatment plan.
 They will discuss ways to rebuild the strength and movement in your leg and knee, so you can feel better and go back to doing the things you love to do.

 At your first visit, your therapist will look at your leg and see how well your knee bends, straightens, and moves.
 They’ll also see if: